Perinorm 10mg Tablet

 Q: When to take Perinorm tablet?

-A: Perinorm tablet should be taken preferably before meals on an empty stomach.
+A: Perinorm tablet should be taken as directed by the doctor.
+It may preferably be taken before meals on an empty stomach.

 Q: Is Perinorm tablet useful for paediatric patients?

-A: No, this medicine should not be given to children below 1 year of age.
+A: No, Perinorm tablet should not be given to children below 1 year of age.
 It may be given to children above 1 year of age under medical supervision.
 You should never give this medicine to your child without consulting a child specialist.

 Q: What should I tell my healthcare practitioner before starting Perinorm tablet?